Haydn, Mozart, and the Explosion of the Sonata Form

 - For the recapitulation, composers would reprise the original two themes, only this time in one key, thus establishing continuity, unity, and a feeling of musical completeness for the whole work.

 Composers loved this form; they used it all the time.
-Proof of this fondness is the fact that they adopted the Sonata form as the architecture-of-choice for symphonies, arguably the most important type of music from this period.
-Symphonies were huge compositions constructed in large-scale parts called movements, and the first movement was almost always constructed with Sonata form.
+Proof of this fondness is the fact that they adopted the sonata form as the architecture-of-choice for symphonies, arguably the most important type of music from this period.
+Symphonies were huge compositions constructed in large-scale parts called movements; the first movement of these compositions was almost always constructed using the sonata form.

-The Sonata form, therefore, was sometimes called the first-movement form.
-It was also called the Sonata-allegro form because the first movement was usually fast.
+The sonata form, therefore, is sometimes called the first-movement form.
+Occasionally, it’s called the sonata-allegro form because the first movement is usually fast.
 (Allegro means “fast.” in Italian.)